Environmental Statutes and Executive Orders Relevant to EV Infrastructure

 Categorical Exclusions (CE)

-Minimal documentation will be required by the agency to document that the environmental impacts of the project have been considered and that the agency agrees that a CE is appropriate.
 Please note that a project’s status as a CE does not mean that it is automatically excluded from compliance with other environmental regulations.

 Environmental Assessment (EA)